Hot

 The creative innovations of Louis Armstrong influenced, not only the contemporary music of the time, but also all American popular music of the twentieth century.

-These new interpretations produced amazing effects, the music was both -
+These new interpretations produced amazing physical & perceptive effects which bounced the music into prominence -

-improvisation or unwritten, apparently spontaneous collective self expression, which posed a further intriguing challenge for players and listeners alike
+improvisation; spontaneous creative unwritten collective self expression, which posed an intriguing challenge for players and listeners alike as surprisingly coherent musical trajectories emerged from a spontaneous, apparently chaotic environment

-Unfathomable swing and incredible spontaneity, how did they do it?
+The haunting blues, incredible spontaneity and unfathomable swing, how did they do it?

-In an attempt to answer this question we have started to transcribe the actual recorded performances of the Hot 5 and Hot 7 into 'Band in a Box' where the effects can be both musically analysed and heard.
+In an attempt to answer this question we started to transcribe the actual recorded performances of the Hot 5 and Hot 7 into 'Band in a Box' where the effects could be both musically analysed and heard.

-'Band in a Box' is a superb tool for helping all music students, and some supporting comments for this software choice are here.
+'Band in a Box' was a superb tool for helping all music students, and here you will find some supporting comments for this software choice.
 In transcription work the lead lines can be heard against realistic backing chords and meter.
-This is helpful if the subtle timings and accents which make the music swing are to be faithfully reproduced.
+This was helpful if the subtle timings and accents which make the music swing were to be faithfully reproduced.

 Particularly for Jazz musicians transcribing is an important educational method, it helps in developing essential musical skills –